OPENINGS

 • Interdisciplinary reflections: Dialogues on creativity, chance, human intelligence, and the role of randomness in science and society.

-🔹 WARM-UP (30 minutes): Manuela leads a FLOWA training— a movement flow that activates the body, senses, and imagination, guided verbally through words.
+🔹 WARM-UP : Manuela Bernasconi led a FLOWA training— a movement flow that activates the body, senses, and imagination, guided verbally through words.

 🔹 INITIAL INPUT: Movers begin their improvisations based on a central theme: unpredictability—memory lapses, short circuits, falls, embracing external forces, sudden pattern shifts.